NucleusEngineering/hack-your-pipe/01_ingest_and_transform/11_challenge/README.md

 python3 ./datalayer/synth_data_stream.py --endpoint=$ENDPOINT_URL
 ```

 to direct an artificial click stream at your pipeline.
+If your datastream is still running from earlier you don't need to initiate it again.

 After a minute or two you should find your BigQuery destination table populated with data points.
 The metrics of Pub/Sub topic and Subscription should also show the throughput.